techie-live/system-architecture/README.md

-# System Architecture

 This project is supposed to serve as a guide for anyone who's looking to find out what goes behing designing all those billion dollar systems.
 Should be easy to go through if read through in sequence...

 ### Network Basics

-- About about IPs and DNS
+- All about IPs and DNS
 - Load balancing
 - CAP theorem
 - Consistent hashing